Zabrane/qlnd/doc/LightningTickerplants.md

 At any point, either participant in the channel can choose to close it.
 A channel closing event is an on-chain transaction where the multisig address spends the funds back to each party according to their agreed-upon channel amount.
-To close a channel you first need to identify the channel point shown below.
+To close a channel you first need to identify the channel point associated with the channel, as shown below.

 ```q
 q)last .lnd.listChannels[][`channels]